FlorentCLMichel/quetta/manual.typ

 // TODO: check and debug

-The following example, taken from #link("https://www.omniglot.com/conscripts/sindarin.htm")[omniglot.com], is a SIndarin translation of Article 1 of the Universal Declaration of Human Rights.
+The following example, taken from #link("https://www.omniglot.com/conscripts/sindarin.htm")[omniglot.com], is a Sindarin translation of Article 1 of the Universal Declaration of Human Rights.

 #v(paragraph-skip-b)